 Here are some suggestions for applying geotags to your images:

-- Buy one of these compact cameras: Samsung CL65 or Sony DSC-HX5V (coming out in March 2010).
+- Buy a compact camera with a built in GPS like the Canon Powershot SX260.
 These cameras can write GPS location to EXIF portion of the pictures right when you shoot the picture.
-Or you can find a discontinued Nikon P6000 which has better image quality than the Samsung.

 - Get a regular GPS and see if you can sync the lat/long with your images once you transfer them to your computer.
-This is not easy.
+This is not easy however.

-- Use some software like Geosetter that allow you to point on a map and transfer all that information to the EXIF and IPTC fields.
+- Use some software like Picasa that allow you to point on a map and transfer all that information to the EXIF and IPTC fields.
 This is pretty cool I say !

 Resources